Level: Resort nearby

 There are two main ways to access this spot:

 Mataking Kecil reef can be extremely dangerous on high tide, as the current pushes you east towards the passage that links the two small islands.
-Therefore this spot shall be only snorkeled at low tide when the passage between the islands emerges.
-Enquire with the resort dive club or with your guide about tides and the best time to start your snorkeling.
+This spot should only be snorkeled at low tide when the passage between the islands emerges.
+Enquire with the resort dive club or with your guide about tides and the best time to snorkel.

 If you are on a snorkeling tour, the water entrance will be from a boat.

-Consider also that exit points are limited and in case of emergency you will have to find a way out towards Makating Reef Resort, where an exit point is located about 100 mt past the northern tip of Mataking Island.
-Watch out for stingrays and stonefish as the visibility is not exceptional.
+Exit points are also limited.
+In case of emergency you will have to find a way out towards Makating Reef Resort.
+There is an exit point is located about 100 yards past the northern tip of Mataking Island.
+Watch out for stingrays and stonefish as the visibility in this area is not good.

 Mataking Kecil is a drift snorkeling.
 You will enter the water near the island’s shore and let the current slowly drift you south toward Mataking Island.

-Some areas with scattered corals are deeper at around 4 to 5 meters below you and these are usually populated by large schools of dozens of fish.
+Some areas with scattered corals are deeper at around 4 to 5 yards below you and these are usually populated by large schools of fish.

 This spot is within walking distance from Mataking Reef Resort.